mnrzrad/mnrzrad.github.io/content/publication/saleh-2022-rank/index.md

 ---
 title: Rank-Based Methods for Shrinkage and Selection With Application to Machine Learning

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
 - A. K. Md.
-E. Saleh
+Ehsanes Saleh
-- M. Arashi
+- Mohammad Arashi
-- R. A. Saleh
+- Resve A. Saleh
-- M. Norouzirad
+- admin

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list